thekeenant/flow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ff96f2fbc3894502a5acb846f3813a26)](https://www.codacy.com/app/thekeenant/flow?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=thekeenant/flow&amp;utm_campaign=Badge_Grade)

 A simple database library for Java that is SQL first.
-Write SQL using Java and take advantage of some of the awesome functional features found in Java 8.
-It is designed to be:
+Flow is designed to be:

-* **Powerful**: Flow does not limit you, you can still do anything you want with your database, even if that means writing raw SQL queries!
+* **Powerful**: Flow does not limit you in any respect.
+You can still do anything you want with your database, even if that means writing raw SQL queries!
 With a single line you can perform complex operations on a database, taking advantage of Java 8's `Stream`, and functional programming features.
 * **Simple**: Just add Flow as a dependency to your project and you are set.
 No fancy IDE or setup is required.
 No code generation is needed.
-It is just a Java library.
+It is just a Java 8 library you can add to your project with Maven, Gradle, etc.
-* **Familiar**: Operations in Java using Flow resemble SQL to some degree.
-This makes working with databases fun and easy!
+* **Familiar**: Operations in Java using Flow mimic SQL.
+This makes it easy to switch over to Flow and feel comfortable while using it.
-* **Safe**: Making Flow do precisely what you want is straightforward.
-It's easy to recognize errors in queries during development and fix them before they cost your project or company time and/or money.
+* **Safe**: It is more challenging to make syntactic mistakes when writing SQL queries using Flow.
+It is also easy to recognize errors in queries during development and fix them before they cost your project or company time and/or money.
 * **Efficient**: Flow is a light-weight abstraction of JDBC.
-Thus, it inherently has increased time and memory complexity.
-We have yet to test Flow against other libraries, but our goal here is to make queries stay within 5-10% the memory usage and performance of JDBC.
+Thus, it inherently has increased time and memory complexity, but it is very slight.
+The benefits above outweigh this small cost for the vast majority of cases.
+If you need something more efficient, you are pretty much limited to bare-bones JDBC.

 Flow is not complete.
 It also lacks documentation, and as such, features will break upon every version iteration until a full release.